 - Thus, conceptual cognition does not have a focal object (dmigs-yul) serving as the focal condition (dmigs-rkyen) for its arising.

-- The conceptually implied object (zhen-yul), then – a generic apple – although an objective entity, is not an external objective entity.
-An objective external apple is the basis clung to by the conceptually implied object (zhen-gzhi).
-The locus of the conceptually implied object (zhen-sa), however, is the category in the conceptual cognition, not some external object serving as the focal object of the conceptual cognition.
+- The conceptually implied object (zhen-yul), then – a representation of a generic apple – although an objective entity, is not an external objective entity.
+An objective external apple is the basis clung to by the conceptually implied object.
+The basis clung to is the locus of what is conceptualized about (zhen-sa), however, it does not serve as the focal object of the conceptual cognition.

 Conceptual cognition is a deceptive cognition (‘khrul-shes) because it mixes and confuses a generic appearance representing the members of a category with the objective entities that are the actual members of the category.
 In other words, it takes the conceptually implied generic apple to be what all apples look like.
 Thus, conceptual cognition is always deceptive.
 It gives the deceptive appearance that all apples look like this generic apple.
 As another example, when we think of “a dog” in general, a mental image of our pet spaniel may arise in our minds.
 It deceptively appears as though our pet spaniel is what “dogs” in general look like.